cameronf87/api-test/README.md

 2. Multi-step workflow with many requests
     - Execute a POST request that creates a resource and returns an auto-generated identifier in its response.
 We then use this identifier to check if this resource is present in the list of elements received by a GET request.
 Then we use a PATCH endpoint to update new data, and we again invoke a GET request to validate the new data.
 Finally, we DELETE that resource and use GET again to verify it no longer exists.
 3. Repeat for each endpoint

-## Run Tests

-Create a new Dictionary

-    POST /dictionary
-        - Creates a new dictionary object and returns a dictionary id GET /dictionary
-        - Should return 404

-  - Test 1: Normal behavior
-      - Findings: Output is as expected

-  - Test 2: Change POST request to PUT
-      - Findings: 404 Not Found (expected)

-  - Test 3: Make sure the API call returns a new Dictionary ID
-      - Findings: 201 Created and returns dictionary id